-Elizabeth Buckley, LPC Intern, LMFT Associate supervised by Juliane Taylor Shore LPC-S, LMFT-S
+Elizabeth Buckley, LPC Associate, LMFT Associate, supervised by Juliane Taylor Shore, LPC-S, LMFT-S

 Elizabeth is only one year away from completing her post graduate training at IPNB.
 She has focused her work on learning IFS (a parts work model) and integrating IPNB principles into IFS.
 Elizabeth works well with people who are creative and struggling with relationships (romantic, work, and friendships) that aren't as fulfilling as they would like.
 She is currently studying for the year with Bonnie Badenoch for her year long immersion.
 Elizabeth is kind and straightforward, and uses the therapy space to help you look deeply at wounds that caused learning that no longer serves you.